AUTOMATIC1111/stable-diffusion-webui/README.md

 - Broad compatibility with extisting extensions ecosystem and new extensions manager
 - Built in installer with automatic updates and dependency management
 - Modernized UI (still based on Gradio) with theme support

+## Backend support

+**SD.Next** supports two main backends: *Original* and *Diffusers* which can be switched on-the-fly:

+- **Original**: Based on [LDM](https://github.com/Stability-AI/stablediffusion) reference implementation and significantly expanded on by [A1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui)
+  This is the default backend and it is fully compatible with all existing functionality and extensions
+- **Diffusers**: Based on new [Huggingface Diffusers](https://huggingface.co/docs/diffusers/index) implementation
+  It is also the only backend that supports **Stable Diffusion XL** model
+  Support for legacy workflows and extensions is limited, but its being expanded
+  See [wiki article](https://github.com/vladmandic/automatic/wiki/Diffusers) for more information

 ## Model support